zhva/PortfolioNewsPage/README.md

-  # PortfolioNewsPage
+# News Webpage

- ## Introduction
-This repository contains an example news web-page with responsive design for my portfolio
+This repository contains an example of a news web-page with responsive design for my portfolio

- ## Technologies
-HTML, CSS, Javascript